nnellans/terraform-guide/README.md

 local.second
 ```
 - Instead of embedding complex expressions directly into resource properties, use Locals to contain the expressions
-- This approach makes your Configuration Files easier to read and understand.
+- This makes your Configuration Files easier to read and understand.
 It avoids cluttering your resource definitions with logic
 - You can have a single `locals` block where you define multiple Locals, or you can split them up into multiple `locals` blocks

 # Data Sources